m4ttsch/omscs-notes-notes/computer-networks/applications-video.md

 ## Types of Multimedia Applications and Characteristics

 The different kinds of multimedia applications can be organized into three major categories.
-There’s (a) streaming **stored** audio and video, such video clips on Udacity for our OMSCS courses, (b) **conversational** voice and video over IP, such as Skype, and (c) streaming **live** audio and video, such as the graduation ceremony for GATech on graduation day.
-Let’s discuss some of the characteristics for each of these three categories.
+There's (a) streaming **stored** audio and video, such video clips on Udacity for our OMSCS courses, (b) **conversational** voice and video over IP, such as Skype, and (c) streaming **live** audio and video, such as the graduation ceremony for GATech on graduation day.
+Let's discuss some of the characteristics for each of these three categories.

 First, streaming stored video is...streamed!
 That means that the video starts playing within a few seconds of receiving data, instead of waiting for the entire file to download first.
-It’s also interactive, which means that the user can pause, fast forward, skip ahead or move back in the video, and then see the response within a few seconds.
+It's also interactive, which means that the user can pause, fast forward, skip ahead or move back in the video, and then see the response within a few seconds.
 Streaming stored video should also have continuous playout, which means that it should play out the same way it was recorded without freezing up in the middle.
 Generally, streaming stored video files are stored on a CDN rather than just one data center.
 This type of multimedia application can also be implemented with the peer-to-peer model instead of the client-server model.

 Streaming live audio and video is very similar to streaming stored video or audio, and use similar techniques, with some important differences.
 Since these applications are live and broadcast-like, there are generally many simultaneous users, sometimes in very different geographic locations.
 They are also delay-sensitive, but not as much as conversational voice and video applications are - generally, a ten second delay is ok.
-We’ll also be discussing these applications in more detail later in the lesson.
+We'll also be discussing these applications in more detail later in the lesson.

-Second, let’s talk about conversational voice and video over IP.
+Second, let's talk about conversational voice and video over IP.
 Notice that VoIP stands for “Voice over IP”, which is like phone service that goes over the Internet instead of through traditional circuit-switched telephony network.
 These kinds of calls or video conferences often involve three or more participants.
 Since these calls and conferences are real-time and involve human users interacting, these applications are highly delay-sensitive.
-A short delay of less than 150 milliseconds isn’t really noticeable, but a longer delay, such as over 400 milliseconds, can be frustrating as people end up accidentally talking over each other.
+A short delay of less than 150 milliseconds isn't really noticeable, but a longer delay, such as over 400 milliseconds, can be frustrating as people end up accidentally talking over each other.
 On the other hand, these applications are loss-tolerant.
 There are techniques that can conceal occasional glitches, and even if a word in the conversation gets garbled, human listeners are generally able to ask the other side to just repeat themselves.

 ## How Does VoIP Work?

-Let’s take a closer look at VoIP, which falls in the category of “conversational voice over IP.”
+Let's take a closer look at VoIP, which falls in the category of “conversational voice over IP.”
 We will focus on conversational audio, although video that works in similar ways.

 ![](https://assets.omscs.io/notes/0237.png)

 VoIP has the challenge that it is transmitted over the Internet.
 Since the Internet is “best effort” and makes no promises that a datagram will actually make it to its final destination, or even “on time,” this is no small challenge for VoIP!
-In this topic, we’ll discuss three major topics in VoIP, which are also applicable to other multimedia applications to varying degrees: encoding, signaling, and QoS (Quality of Service) metrics.
+In this topic, we'll discuss three major topics in VoIP, which are also applicable to other multimedia applications to varying degrees: encoding, signaling, and QoS (Quality of Service) metrics.

 ![](https://assets.omscs.io/notes/0238.png)

-First, let’s talk about how the analog audio gets encoded into a digital format, and how that impacts VoIP.
+First, let's talk about how the analog audio gets encoded into a digital format, and how that impacts VoIP.
 Analog audio by nature is represented as a continuous wave, but digital data by nature is discrete.
 Therefore, all digital representations of analog audio are only approximations.
-Generally speaking, audio is encoded by taking many (as in, thousands) of samples per second, and then rounding each sample’s value to a discrete number within a particular range.
+Generally speaking, audio is encoded by taking many (as in, thousands) of samples per second, and then rounding each sample's value to a discrete number within a particular range.
 (This “rounding” to a discrete number is called quantization.)

 ![](https://assets.omscs.io/notes/0239.png)

-Example technique: For example, PCM (Pulse Code Modulation) is one technique used with speech, taking 8000 samples per second, and with each sample’s value being 8 bits long.
+Example technique: For example, PCM (Pulse Code Modulation) is one technique used with speech, taking 8000 samples per second, and with each sample's value being 8 bits long.
 On the other hand, PCM with an audio CD takes 44,100 samples per second, with each sample value being 16 bits long.
 You can see how with more samples per second, or a larger range of quantization values, the digital approximation gets closer to the actual analog signal, which means a higher quality when playing it back.
 But the tradeoff is that it takes more bits per second to play back the audio.

 Encoding schemes: The three major categories of encoding schemes are narrowband, broadband, and multimode (which can operate on either), and they come with different characteristics and tradeoffs.
 For VoIP, the important thing is that we want to still be able to understand the speech and the words that are being said, while at the same time still using as little bandwidth as possible.

 ![](https://assets.omscs.io/notes/0240.png)

 As a final note on this topic, audio can also be compressed, but there are some tradeoffs there too.
-We’ll be discussing video compression techniques later in this lesson when we talk about streaming video, and many of those concepts (such as how packet loss can greatly interfere with some compression techniques) also apply to audio compression.
+We'll be discussing video compression techniques later in this lesson when we talk about streaming video, and many of those concepts (such as how packet loss can greatly interfere with some compression techniques) also apply to audio compression.

-Second, let’s talk about signaling.
+Second, let's talk about signaling.
 In traditional telephony, a signaling protocol takes care of how calls are set up and torn down.
 Signaling protocols are responsible for four major functions.
 1) User location - the caller locating where the callee is.
 2) Session establishment - handling the callee accepting, rejecting, or redirecting a call.
 3) Session negotiation - the endpoints synchronizing with each other on a set of properties for the session.
 4) Call participation management - handling endpoints joining or leaving an existing session.

 ![](https://assets.omscs.io/notes/0241.png)